How Aluminium Shopfronts and Commercial Aluminium Doors Are Fabricated

 The short answer: the eight stages of shopfront fabrication

-Fabricating an aluminium shopfront means turning extruded bar-length profile into a finished, square, hardware-ready frame: survey sizes are engineered into a cutting list, each profile is cut and machined, the corners are mechanically joined, and the whole assembly is squared on a jig before gaskets, beads and hardware complete the kit.
+Fabricating an aluminium shopfront means turning extruded bar-length profile into a finished, square, hardware-ready frame: survey sizes are engineered into a cutting list, each profile is cut and machined, the corners are mechanically joined, and the whole assembly is squared on a jig before gaskets, beads and hardware complete the fabricated order.
 Eight stages, in the order they happen on our workshop floor:

 Survey sizes